Pale Blood

-Pale Blood is a 1990 direct-to-video vampire film directed by V.V.
-Dachin Hsu and Michael W. Leighton.
-It was written by Hsu and Takashi Matsuoka, and produced by Omar Kaczmarczyk and Leighton.
-The film starred George Chakiris, Wings Hauser and Pamela Ludwig, and featured music and performance by the punk rock band Agent Orange.
+Pale Blood is a 1990 direct-to-video vampire film directed by V. V. Dachin Hsu and Michael W. Leighton, written by Hsu and Takashi Matsuoka, produced by Omar Kaczmarczyk and Leighton, and starring George Chakiris, Wings Hauser, and Pamela Ludwig.
+It features music and performance by the punk rock band Agent Orange.

 Plot

 Michael Fury (Chakiris) arrives in Los Angeles to investigate a series of mysterious high-profile murders where the victims have been completely drained of blood.
 Aiding him in his quest is Lori (Ludwig), a junior member at an investigative firm who is obsessed with the occult.
 Unbeknownst to her, Fury is himself a vampire.
 Yet, unbeknownst to Fury, Lori has been keeping a little surprise hidden too.